-- Unlawful discrimination, harassment, intimidation or bullying against any protected group, including actual or perceived discrimination, on the basis of the actual or perceived characteristics of age, ancestry, color, disability, ethnic group identification, gender expression, gender identity, gender, marital status, pregnant, parenting or lactating status, genetic information, nationality, national origin, immigration status, race or ethnicity, religion, sex, or sexual orientation, or on the basis of a person's association with a person or group with one or more of these actual or perceived characteristics in any SHPS program or activity; and - Violations of state or federal law and regulations governing the following programs including but not limited to: Adult Education Programs, Consolidated Categorical Aid Programs, Migrant Education, Career Technical and Technical Education and Career Technical and Technical Training Programs, Child Care and Development Programs, Child Nutrition Programs, and Special Education Programs. - A complaint may also be filed alleging that a pupil enrolled in a public school was required to pay a pupil fee for participation in an educational activity as those terms are defined below. - a.
-"Educational activity" means an activity offered by a school, school district, charter school or county office of education that constitutes an integral fundamental part of elementary and secondary education, including, but not limited to, curricular and extracurricular activities. - b.
-"Pupil fee" means a fee, deposit or other charge imposed on pupils, or a pupil's parents or guardians, in violation of Section 49011 of the Education Code and Section 5 of Article IX of the California Constitution, which require educational activities to be provided free of charge to all pupils without regard to their families' ability or willingness to pay fees or request special waivers, as provided for in Hartzell v.
+- Reasonable Accommodations to a Lactating Pupil (EC Section 222) - Regional Occupational Centers and Programs (EC sections 52300-52334.7) - School Plans for Student Achievement (EC Section 64001) - School Safety Plans (EC sections 32280-32289) - Schoolsite Councils (EC Section 65000) - State Preschool (EC sections 8235-8239.1) - State Preschool Health and Safety Issues in LEAs Exempt from Licensing (EC Section 8235.5) - That a pupil enrolled in a public school was required to pay a pupil fee for participation in an educational activity as those terms are defined below. - "Educational activity" means an activity offered by a school, school district, charter school or county office of education that constitutes an integral fundamental part of elementary and secondary education, including, but not limited to, curricular and extracurricular activities. - "Pupil fee" means a fee, deposit or other charge imposed on pupils, or a pupil's parents or guardians, in violation of Section 49011 of the Education Code and Section 5 of Article IX of the California Constitution, which require educational activities to be provided free of charge to all pupils without regard to their families' ability or willingness to pay fees or request special waivers, as provided for in Hartzell v.
 Connell (1984) 35 Cal.3d 899.
-A pupil fee includes, but is not limited to, all of the following: - i.
-A fee charged to a pupil as a condition for registering for school or classes, or as a condition for participation in a class or an extracurricular activity, regardless of whether the class or activity is elective or compulsory, or is for credit.

-- ii.
-A security deposit, or other payment, that a pupil is required to make to obtain a lock, locker, book, class apparatus, musical instrument, uniform or other materials or equipment. - iii.
-A purchase that a pupil is required to make to obtain materials, supplies, equipment or uniforms associated with an educational activity. - c.
-A pupil fees complaint may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance with laws relating to pupil fees. - d.
-If SHPS finds merit in a pupil fees complaint SHPS shall provide a remedy to all affected pupils, parents, and guardians that, where applicable, includes reasonable efforts by SHPS to ensure full reimbursement to all affected pupils, parents, and guardians, subject to procedures established through regulations adopted by the state board. - e.
-Nothing in this section shall be interpreted to prohibit solicitation of voluntary donations of funds or property, voluntary participation in fundraising activities, or school districts, school, and other entities from providing pupils prizes or other recognition for voluntarily participating in fundraising activities. - Complaints of noncompliance with the requirements governing the Local Control Funding Formula or Sections 47606.5 and 47607.3 of the Education Code, as applicable.
+A pupil fee includes, but is not limited to, all of the following: - A fee charged to a pupil as a condition for registering for school or classes, or as a condition for participation in a class or an extracurricular activity, regardless of whether the class or activity is elective or compulsory, or is for credit. - A security deposit, or other payment, that a pupil is required to make to obtain a lock, locker, book, class apparatus, musical instrument, uniform or other materials or equipment. - A purchase that a pupil is required to make to obtain materials, supplies, equipment or uniforms associated with an educational activity. - A pupil fees complaint may be filed anonymously if the complaint provides evidence or information leading to evidence to support an allegation of noncompliance with laws relating to pupil fees. - If SHPS finds merit in a pupil fees complaint SHPS shall provide a remedy to all affected pupils, parents, and guardians that, where applicable, includes reasonable efforts by SHPS to ensure full reimbursement to all affected pupils, parents, and guardians, subject to procedures established through regulations adopted by the state board. - Nothing in this section shall be interpreted to prohibit solicitation of voluntary donations of funds or property, voluntary participation in fundraising activities, or school districts, school, and other entities from providing pupils prizes or other recognition for voluntarily participating in fundraising activities. - Noncompliance with the requirements governing the Local Control Funding Formula or Sections 47606.5 and 47607.3 of the Education Code, as applicable.

 SHPS acknowledges and respects students' and employees' rights to privacy.
 Unlawful discrimination, harassment, intimidation or bullying complaints shall be investigated in a manner that protects (to the greatest extent reasonably possible) the confidentiality of the parties and the integrity of the process.
 SHPS cannot guarantee anonymity of the complainant.
-This includes keeping the identity of the complainant confidential except to the extent necessary to carry out the investigation, as determined by the Superintendent or designee on a case-by-case basis.
+This includes keeping the identity of the complainant confidential except to the extent necessary to carry out the investigation, as determined by the Chief of Schools or designee on a case-by-case basis.

 SHPS recognizes that a neutral mediator can often suggest an early compromise that is agreeable to all parties in a dispute.
-The Superintendent shall ensure that the mediation results are consistent with applicable state and federal laws and regulations.
+The Chief of Schools shall ensure that the mediation results are consistent with applicable state and federal laws and regulations.